-- Nevada State Press Association’s Outstanding Young Journalist of the Year (1986)
+- Nevada Press Association - Outstanding Young Journalist of the Year (1986)

 Jon is originally from Buffalo, New York.
 He has a B.A. in English from Cornell University and a M.A. in journalism from University of Michigan.
 He came to Las Vegas in 1984 as the night police reporter for the Las Vegas Review-Journal, later covering general assignment and county government before becoming a political reporter in 1986.
 He has a son, Jake.
 Jon loves movies and movie trivia and aspires to one day be The Nevada Independent's film critic, if they'll let him.

-She is also the founder and CEO of E Thompson Media, a consulting firm specializing in media management, custom digital content, and public relations.
-Her firm’s Nevada clients are:
+She is also the founder of E Thompson Media, a small consulting firm specializing in copywriting, media management and digital content strategy.
+Her Nevada clients are:

 - Wealth management advisory firm HighTower Las Vegas

-- the Stat Pack & Fact Pack, a website and weekly newsletter focused on Nevada business and economic news and co-published by HighTower Las Vegas partner (and Nevada Independent treasurer) Mike PeQueen and economist John Restrepo of RCG Economics
+- the Stat Pack & Fact Pack, a website and weekly business and economic newsletter co-published by HighTower Las Vegas partner (and Nevada Independent treasurer) Mike PeQueen and economist John Restrepo of RCG Economics.

 CJ has been with The Nevada Independent since its launch in 2017.
 He has served in critical roles for a number of Las Vegas startup companies over the last decade.
 In 2009, he developed the first Clark County real estate foreclosure investment software while working at Griffin Group Holdings.
 In 2013, CJ co-founded Pigeonly and led a team of engineers to build a product that empowers users to find and communicate with their loved ones in prison.
 In 2015, he attended the Y Combinator startup incubator in San Francisco.

 CJ joined The Nevada Independent because he was excited about the opportunity to get in on the ground floor and again help create something new.

-CJ is married and has two children, Emilia and Nathan.
+CJ is married and has three children, Emilia, Nathan and Cameron.
 He grew up near Pensacola, FL and obtained a B.S. degree in math from University of Florida in 2009.
-He enjoys scuba diving, hiking with his three dogs, and playing poker.
+He enjoys scuba diving, hiking, and playing poker.

-In 2014, Luz served as President of the National Association of Hispanic Journalists Nevada chapter (NAHJ-NV).
-She also served as NAHJ’s Associate Director for Region 7 for Oct.
-2014 to Oct 2015.
+In 2014, Luz served as president of the National Association of Hispanic Journalists Nevada chapter (NAHJ-NV).
 In 2010, Luz was awarded an Electronic Media Award by Nevada Broadcasters Association for “Radio Station Hispanic Public Service Program.”
 In 2019, Luz was awarded a “Voice of Reason” award by Battle Born Progress, a Nevada nonprofit.

 Before Univision Radio, Luz worked for a number of Spanish-language magazines and newspapers in Southern Nevada.
 In 2004, she was a Spanish translator for Vegas.com.
 She also served as editor of La Brujula de Las Vegas Magazine.
 From 2001 to 2003, she was a reporter and editor for Sucesos of Las Vegas newspaper.
 Luz also briefly worked as a freelance correspondent for Mexico’s City Grupo Reforma, covering Las Vegas entertainment and events.
 She worked for a number of news organizations in Mexico City after college graduation.